wp-plugins/thin-out-revisions/readme.txt

 == Upgrade Notice ==

-= 1.3.5 =
+= 1.3.6 - Sep 2, 2013 =
-[Fixed] Broken behavior in WP 3.5.
+[Fixed] Improper operation of the 'Delete revisions on initial publication' feature in WP 3.6.

-= 1.3.3 =
-Adjusting Revision Memo behavior for better handling in posts published prior to 3.6

-= 1.3.2 =
-Following latest changes in WP 3.6.
-WP 3.6 users have to upgrade to this version.
-Also WP 3.5 users can use this version.